azdavis/dotfiles/readme.rst

 always resolved with your version.

-If you have uncommitted changes and the updater is invoked, the changes will be stashed, then popped when the updater is finished.
-But note that this is more risky, because popping the stash can fail with merge conflicts.
+If you have uncommitted changes and the updater is invoked, the changes will be auto-committed, then reset when the updater is finished.

 If you understand and accept the risks::